2637309949/bulrush/README.md

 - Upload
 ### Custom your plugins
-If your want to write a user-defined plugins, you should implement PNBase interface or the duck type, PNRet is a function, and you can get all you want through func parameter
+If your want to write a user-defined plugins, you should implement PNBase interface or the duck type, PNRet is a function, and you can get all you want through func parameters, also you can return any type as `Injects` entity.
 ```go
 PNBase     interface{ Plugin() PNRet }
 ```